Category filter

 Policy

-Currently, there are two options to deploy under the Policy section.
+Currently, there are two options to automate under the Policy section.
 You can either Associate Policy (to apply a policy to the devices) or Remove Policy (to remove a policy from the devices).
 Only one policy can be selected at a time for either option, but additional policies can be added by selecting Add New Action.

 Window displaying the selected policies with an option to add a new action for deployments